-You can book a boat tour around Vis Island at one of the tourist offices in Komiza or in Vis town.
+You can book a boat tour at one of the tourist offices in Komiza or in Vis town.
 The more people you have to join you on a Vis boat tour the better as you can split the cost between you.

-The cost of a round-the-island Vis boat tour is approximately 300 – 350 Kuna per person, which includes the Blue Cave, Stiniva Beach, Green Cave, Budikovac Lagoon, Smokova Bay and the Military Tunnel.
+The cost of a round-the-island boat tour is approximately 300 – 350 Kuna per person, and the tour includes a visit to Blue Cave, Stiniva Beach, Green Cave, Budikovac Lagoon, Smokova Bay, and the Military Tunnel.

-One of the most popular spots is the Blue Cave located on the island of Bisevo, which is very close to Komiza town on Vis Island.
+One of the most popular spots is the Blue Cave located on the island of Bisevo, which is very close to Komiza.

 If you visit the Blue Cave (Modra špilja) at the right time between 11 am and 12 pm, you’ll get to experience the cave being flooded with natural light, illuminating the lagoon an electric blue color inside!

 There is an additional entrance fee of 70 Kuna to the Blue Cave on Bisevo Island.

 Book Now → Vis Island-hopping tour from Split